 Jonny Lee Miller On Stage - Theater Credits, Bio and Tickets

 Jonathan Lee Miller was born on November 15, 1972 in London, England.
-He is an Olivier Award-winning actor, perhaps best known for his TV role as Sherlock Holmes in "Elementary" on CBS and for his film role as Sick Boy in 1996's "Trainspotting" and 2017's "T2 Trainspotting."
+He is an Olivier Award-winning actor known for his TV role as Sherlock Holmes in Elementary on CBS and for his film role as Sick Boy in 1996's Trainspotting and 2017's T2 Trainspotting.

-On the small screen, Miller has gained much popularity in the US since 2012 for his portrayal of a modern day Sherlock Holmes, starring opposite Lucy Liu as Dr. Watson, in "Elemenraty" on CBS.
-His other notable TV credits include his 2010 recurring role as Jordan Chase on Showtime's "Dexter," as well as his performance as the titular character in ABC's "Eli Stone" (from 2008 to 2009) and as Mr. Knightley in the BBC's 2009 adaptation of Jane Austen's "Emma."
+On the small screen, Miller has gained much popularity in the U.S. since 2012 for his portrayal of a modern-day Sherlock Holmes, starring opposite Lucy Liu as Dr. Watson, in Elementary on CBS.
+His other notable TV credits include his 2010 recurring role as Jordan Chase on Showtime's Dexter as well as his performance as the titular character in ABC's Eli Stone from 2008 to 2009 and as Mr. Knightley in the BBC's 2009 adaptation of Jane Austen's Emma.

-On stage, Miller's most acclaimed performance was arguably in the National Theatre's 2011 production of Frankenstein (which was also broadcast live to cinemas across the globe).
-He co-starred alongside Benedict Cumberbatch with both actors alternating the roles of Victor Frankenstein and his creature and both actors would also pick up the Olivier Award for "Best Actor" at the 2012 ceremony.
-He previously made his Broadway debut as John in the fall 2009 premiere of After Miss Julie (opposite Sienna Miller), courtesy of Roundabout Theatre Company and his other London stage credits include productions of Beautiful Thing (1993), Four Knights in Knaresborough (1999), Festen (2004), and Someone Who'll Watch Over Me (2005).
+On stage, Miller's most acclaimed performance was in the National Theatre's 2011 production of Frankenstein (which was also broadcast live to cinemas across the globe).
+He co-starred alongside Benedict Cumberbatch, with both actors alternating the roles of Victor Frankenstein and his creature, and both actors picked up the Olivier Award for Best Actor at the 2012 ceremony.
+Miller's other London stage credits include productions of Beautiful Thing (1993), Four Knights in Knaresborough (1999), Festen (2004), and Someone Who'll Watch Over Me (2005).

-Miller returns to the Broadway stage to star as Larry Lamb in Manhattan Theatre Club's American premiere of Ink, running at the Samuel J. Friedman Theatre from April 2 through July 7, 2019.
+Miller made his Broadway debut as John in the fall 2009 premiere of After Miss Julie (opposite Sienna Miller) courtesy of Roundabout Theatre Company.
+He returned to the Broadway stage to star as Larry Lamb in Manhattan Theatre Club's American premiere of Ink, which ran at the Samuel J. Friedman Theatre from April 2 through July 7, 2019.